metiago/metiago.github.io/docs/tests.md

 # Testing

-`Arrange Act Assert` is a best practice to write readable and organized blocks of code.
+AAA `Arrange Act Assert` is a best practice to write readable and organized blocks of code.

 ```java
 @Test